Skip to contents

 geom_sf(data = clim_data_clean)

-As it can be seed, the climatic data we have available so far is restricted to the stations (points), but we want to extend these values to the whole territory.
+As it can be seen, the climatic data we have available so far is restricted to the stations (points), but we want to extend these values to the whole territory.

 Filling the gaps: Interpolation

-As we need to predict values at locations where no measurements have been made, we would need to interpolate the data.
-On this example we would apply the Inverse Distance Weighted method, that is one of several approaches to perform spatial interpolation.
-We recommend this article on how to perform these analysis on R.
+As we need to predict values at locations where no measurements have been made, we need to interpolate the data.
+In this example we use the terra package and apply the Inverse Distance Weighted method, one of several approaches to perform spatial interpolation.
+We recommend consulting Hijmans and Ghosh (2023) on how to perform this analysis in R.

-- Create an spatial object (grid) where the predicted values would be applied.
+• Create a spatial object (SpatRaster) where the predicted values are applied.

 Creating a grid